i-look-like-tintin/TCExplorer/README.md

 - Add additional data to TC selection pop-up
 - ~~Remove sample data functionality - no longer needed with data curl working~~
 - ~~Fix heatmap display~~
 - ~~Density and frequency maps.
 Include a unit converted to something / per year.
-Allows for experiment comparison – defined unit for everything~~ This is done, but I dont love it.
-I will tweak and adjust.
+Allows for experiment comparison – defined unit for everything~~

 ## Other Needs:
 - Validate data (I have only partially validated curled TC D4PDF data checking speeds and pressures - May)